Scheduling Heterogeneous Real-Time Traffic over Fading Wireless Channels

-© 2014 IEEE.
 We develop a general approach for designing scheduling policies for real-time traffic over wireless channels.
-We extend prior work, which characterizes a real-time flow by its traffic pattern, delay bound, timely throughput requirement, and channel reliability, to allow clients to have different deadlines and allow a variety of channel models.
-In particular, our extended model consider scenarios where channel qualities are time-varying, the access point may not have explicit information on channel qualities, and the access point may or may not employ rate adaptation.
-Thus, our model allows the treatment of more realistic fading channels as well as scenarios with mobile nodes and the usage of more general transmission strategies.
+We extend prior work, which characterizes a real-time flow by its traffic pattern, delay bound, timely-throughput requirement, and channel reliability, to allow time-varying channels, allow clients to have different deadlines, and allow for the optional employment of rate adaptation.
+Thus, our model allow the treatment of more realistic fading channels as well as scenarios with mobile nodes, and the usage of more general transmission strategies.
 We derive a sufficient condition for a scheduling policy to be feasibility optimal, and thereby establish a class of feasibility optimal policies.
 We demonstrate the utility of the identified class by deriving a feasibility optimal policy for the scenario with rate adaptation, time-varying channels, and heterogeneous delay bounds.
-When rate adaptation is not available, we also derive feasibility optimal policies for both scenarios where the access point may or may not have explicit knowledge on channel qualities.
+When rate adaptation is not available, we also derive a feasibility optimal policy for time-varying channels.
 For the scenario where rate adaptation is not available but clients have different delay bounds, we describe a heuristic.
-Simulation results are also presented, which indicate the usefulness of the scheduling policies for more realistic and complex scenarios.
+Simulation results are also presented which indicate the usefulness of the scheduling policies for more realistic and complex scenarios.
+2010 IEEE.